K240: Legacy

-K240 was succeeded by Fragile Allegiance, which is a PC remake of the game with improved graphics and user interface.
-Many of the buildings, ships, missiles, and game concepts are the same, but the Human Empire is dissolved in a coup, and united with several alien races in a multiracial Federation.
+K240 was succeeded by Fragile Allegiance (1996), a PC remake of the game with improved graphics and user interface.
+Many of the buildings, ships, missiles, and game concepts are the same, but the Terran Empire is dissolved in a coup, and united with several alien races in a multiracial Federation.
 There are also gameplay differences resulting from ships being given limited range as well as espionage.

+The MGL data storage format used by K240 would go on to be used in Graeme Ing's 1996 PC game Normality.